 The Pitfalls of Drafting Your Own Patent Application

 The patent application process has many steps, each of which requires careful thought and guidance to increase the likelihood of successfully obtaining a granted patent.
-While inventors can file their own applications; ultimately, a patent application is a legal document, which requires the relevant legal expertise.
+While inventors can file their own applications, a patent application is ultimately a legal document, which requires the relevant legal expertise.
 Accordingly, there are numerous pitfalls to drafting one’s own patent application without professional guidance.

-Are you fluent in patent?
+Are you Fluent in Patent?

 Akin to the sciences and engineering, patent law has its own unique verbiage best known by patent lawyers and patent agents who have committed their careers to understanding the nuances of patent protection and enforcement.
 At face value, the patentability requirements of novelty, non-obviousness, utility, and being patentable subject matter do not seem daunting because, in common vernacular, these concepts are relatively straightforward.

 However, under both the Patent Act and common law, set by decades of court decisions resulting from patent litigation, these terms take on unique legal meanings that depart from their common use.
 For example, the standard of non-obviousness requires the applicant to think about the “obviousness” of what is claimed as the invention in their application from a specific perspective: that of the “person having ordinary skill in the art”.